Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - The loss of these connections is probably due to the refinement of synapses by selective loss.
 - This refinement probably occurs through activity-dependent neural mechanisms since the creation of ocular dominance columns can be blocked by reducing neuronal activity.
 - There’s evidence showing a strong role for visual experience in guiding the development of binocularity.
-- Dorsal visual pathway: where/action.
+- *Dorsal visual pathway*: where/action.
-- Ventral visual pathway: what/perception.
+- *Ventral visual pathway*: what/perception.
 ![Figure 5.4](figure5-4.png)
 - Hypothesized sequence of development of cortical pathways underlying oculomotor control
     - Eye → Superior colliculus